blaze/odo/docs/source/perf.rst

 PostgreSQL -> CSV (21m 32s)
 ```````````````````````````
 Getting data out of the database takes roughly the same amount of time as
 loading it in.

 ``pg_bulkload`` Command Line Utility (13m 17s)
 ``````````````````````````````````````````````
 * READS: ~50 MB/s
 * WRITES: ~50 MB/s

 A special command line tool called ``pg_bulkload`` exists solely for the purpose of loading files into a postgresql table.
-It achieves its speedups by disabling write-ahead logging and buffering.
+It achieves its speedups by disabling WAL (write ahead logging) and buffering.
 Odo doesn't use this (yet) because the installation requires several steps.
+There are also implications for data integrity when turning off WAL.

 .. code-block:: sh